cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 printflush message1
 ```

 For the next version of Mindcode, an update to significantly improve conditions is planned.
-It is advised not to rewrite your code if the suboptimal performance is not causing you problems, and wait for improvements in Mindcode.
+It is advised not to rewrite your code if the suboptimal performance is not causing you problems and wait for improvements in Mindcode.
 In cases when the code generated for the usual conditions is unacceptable, the following tricks can be used:

 ## Using nested `if` conditions